-In the pilot phase of the program, 80 spaces will be distributed throughout the city.
-The pilot phase starts in the fall of 2015 and lasts 18 months.
-There will be 49 spaces in municipal lots and 31 spaces reserved curbside.
+In the pilot phase of the program, 80 spaces will be distributed throughout the City.
+The pilot phase began in the fall of 2015 for a period of 18 months.
+During this phase there was 49 spaces in municipal lots and 31 spaces reserved curbside.

-Transportation Department planners visited a number of locations and picked places with the largest benefit for residents that also had the smallest impact on street operations and parking.
+Transportation Department planners and the Mayor's Office of New Urban Mechanics visited a number of locations with the City's partners.
+We picked places with the largest benefit for residents that also had the smallest impact on street operations and parking.

 Vehicle locations may change, so check in our partner's app for the most up to date availability and locations.